jorrhe/cwabd.koplugin/README.md

 *   KOReader installed on your device.
 *   A Z-library account.
-*   A Z-library url
+*   A Z-library url.

 ## Installation

-1. Download the latest release
+1. Download the latest release.
 2. Copy the `plugins/zlibrary.koplugin` directory to the `koreader/plugins` folder on your device.
 3. Restart KOReader.